(Effective May 23, 2017)

 Section 9.2 Reporting Procedure: If an employee, Board member, member, or other person has a reasonable belief that an employee, officer, Board member, or member of the Corporation has engaged in any action that violates any applicable law or regulation, or constitutes a fraudulent practice, the person with knowledge of the violation is expected to immediately report it to the Corporation's President.
 If the person does not feel comfortable reporting the information to the President, he/she is expected to report the information to any other officer.

-Section 9.3 Investigation: All reports will be followed up promptly, and an investigation conducted.
+Section 9.3 Investigation: All reports will be followed up promptly by the President or the strategic management team, and an investigation conducted.
 In conducting its investigations, the Corporation will strive to keep the identity of the complaining individual as confidential as possible, while conducting an adequate review and investigation.

 Section 9.4 No Retaliation: The Corporation will not retaliate, nor permit retaliation or any other harmful action, against a reporting person because that person: (a) reports to a supervisor, to the President, another officer, the Board of Directors or to a federal, state or local agency what the person believes in good faith to be a violation of the law; or (b) participates in good faith in any resulting investigation or proceeding, or (c) exercises his/her rights under any state or federal law(s) or regulation(s) to pursue a claim or take legal action to protect his/her rights.
 The Corporation may take disciplinary action, including termination in case of an employee, against anyone who in the Board of director's assessment has engaged in retaliatory conduct in violation of this policy.